carla-simulator/carla/Docs/tuto_content_authoring_maps.md

 Now you can save the map, using the "Save Current" option in the top left of the workspace and it is ready to use.
 Play the simulation.

 This concludes the Map authorship guide.
 Now you know how to create a road network and import 3D assets for use in CARLA.
-You may now read how to [__package a map for use in CARLA standalond version__](tuto_M_manual_map_package.md)
+You may now read how to [__package a map for use in CARLA standalone version__](tuto_M_manual_map_package.md)

 ## Traffic lights